Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 And Santa Claus is free stuff.

-And in fact, if you look at people who are unemployed, they've they've got everything they need to live, plus some extras.
+And in fact, if you look at people who are unemployed, they've got everything they need to live, plus some extras.

-You and I know Mitt Romney, and we know that he's nothing that he was described to be.
+Now, you and I know Mitt Romney, and we know that he's nothing that he was described to be.

-What I'm getting at here is.
+What I'm getting at here is: who are these people that believe this stuff?

 You run an ad that claims Mitt Romney let a guy's wife die.